heptarch/heptarch.github.io/drafts/demon.md

  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">
  <font size="-0.2">
- determine the source of interference near Chancery Lane
+ determine the source of asborption near Chancery Lane
 </font>
 </div>

 Not, the Duke supposes, a large dead rat in the Holborn despatch tube again.
-It must be---as Ellen had hoped---an opaque body, hovering near Chancery Lane in a direction that no lawyer, however advanced his legal sophistry, could point to.
+It must be---as Ellen had hoped---an artefact, hovering near Chancery Lane in a direction that no lawyer, however advanced his legal sophistry, could point to.